 Amicus Curiae (‘Friend of the Court’) is the official journal of the Society for Advanced Legal Studies and the Institute of Advanced Legal Studies, School of Advanced Study, University of London.
 It seeks to promote communication and cooperation within the legal community, examining a variety of issues, theoretical, administrative, practical and empirical, by means of essays, notes, reviews and news reports.
 Published three times a year, it promotes rigorous scholarship that seeks to advance legal understanding, especially of topical questions, through the contributions of various kinds of legal specialist offering a range of perspectives.

 - Over 1,231,424 views and downloads recorded (as at July 2019)

 - Access past issues of Amicus Curiae online from SAS Open Journals or search / browse articles from Amicus Curiae in the IALS Community on SAS-SPACE , the School of Advanced Study's E-repository.
 This open journal version of Amicus Curiae includes over 700 articles by more than 450 authors.
 Many of the articles are appearing online for the first time.

 - Read about our work to bring Amicus Curiae online Amicus Curiae Pro Bono Publico

 - Presentation from the launch of Amicus Curiae online (PDF)

-The Society for Advanced Legal Studies does not accepts responsibility for the accuracy of contributed articles or statements appearing in this publication.
-The views expressed by the authors of contributed articles should not be regarded as the official view of SALS, except where stated.
+The Society for Advanced Legal Studies (SALS) & The Institute of Advanced Legal Studies (IALS) do not accept responsibility for the accuracy of contributed articles or statements appearing in this publication.
+The views expressed by the authors of contributed articles should not be regarded as the official view of SALS or the IALS , except where explicitly stated.